apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 ## Transforming and consuming simple streams

-The example application we will be looking at is a simple Twitter feed stream from which we'll want to extract certain information, like for example finding all twitter handles of users who tweet about `#akka`.
+The example application we will be looking at is a simple Twitter feed stream from which we'll want to extract certain information, like for example finding all twitter handles of users who tweet about `#pekko`.

 In order to prepare our environment by creating an @apidoc[actor.ActorSystem] which will be responsible for running the streams we are about to create: